 The promise of Blockchain isn't a far-off utopian vision.
 US agricultural conglomerate, Cargill, has made an early foray into Blockchain, with a pilot through its Honeysuckle White brand.
+The initiative launched ahead of 2017's Thanksgiving celebrations, allowing consumers to trace their individual Thanksgiving turkey from the store where they bought it to the farm that raised it.
 Walmart is currently piloting Blockchain technology to trace mangoes, in their US stores, and has cut the time it took to provide gate-to-plate traceability to two seconds - a process which used to take weeks.
 Walmart is also among several companies backing a new initiative in China focused on food safety and traceability with Blockchain as its technical foundation, following numerous high-profile fake food scandals in the world's most populous country.

 A consortium including Dole, Nestlé and Unilever are working to identify opportunities for the use of Blockchain to improve data integrity and trust between large enterprise-scale agriculture companies.
-Meanwhile, technology vendors are collaborating with GS1, the global business communications standards organisation, to determine how the structure data stored or referenced by Blockchains can be shared across industries.
+Meanwhile, technology vendors are collaborating with GS1, the global business communications standards organization, to determine how the structure data stored or referenced by Blockchains can be shared across industries.

+So, while Blockchain may have seemed like a buzzword from 2017, there's no doubt it will continue to be the subject of much discussion in 2018 and onward.
 Blockchain has the potential to be a game-changer for food supply chains, helping the industry to achieve the trust, transparency, and traceability.
-This could also be key in the current market situation, where supply chain management is critical to deal with the rapid changes taking place.